Charlotte Surgical Error Attorney

 - Respiratory intubation or placement of feeding tubes was done incorrectly, resulting in serious harm.

 Medical malpractice cases are challenging for many plaintiffs’ lawyers because of the reluctance of many doctors to testify against other doctors.
 The cases that we take on at Brown Moore & Associates, PLLC, are ones in which medical negligence is clear and indisputable.
-Our Charlotte surgical errors attorneys work with an extensive network of qualified physicians.
+Our Charlotte, NC medical malpractice attorneys work with an extensive network of qualified physicians.
 We aggressively pursue all avenues of evidence and relief for our clients who have been injured as a result of serious surgical errors.

 Medical Mistakes Are Not Uncommon